ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/us_ticker.md

 - The ticker cannot drift when rescheduled repeatedly
 - The ticker keeps counting when it rolls over
-- The ticker interrupts fires when the compare value is set to 0 and and overflow occurs
+- The ticker interrupt fires when the compare value is set to 0 and overflow occurs

 #### Dependencies